lunacodes/zemannim/README.md

 # Daily Zemannim Plugin

 A widget that calculates and displays prayer times, dates of fasts and holidays, and the weekly torah portion, according to halakha (Jewish Law).
-This plugin is a rewrite and extension of the [Daily Zman Widget](https://wordpress.org/plugins/daily-zman-widget/) by [Adato Systems](http://www.adatosystems.com/)
+This plugin started as a rewrite and extension of the [Daily Zman Widget](https://wordpress.org/plugins/daily-zman-widget/) by [Adato Systems](http://www.adatosystems.com/)

 The plugin works by pulling the user's location, either by the HTML5 Geolocation API or by inputting the user's IP (retrieved from browser headers) into the DB-IP - IP Geolocation API.
 From there it extracts the user's longitude and latitude, and feeds that into the Google Maps Geocoding API, to obtain the user's city, state, and country.